Best alternative when you travel with kids.

 near the river and light lunch.

-everyone wants to take at El Yunque:
+real hike everyone wants to take at El

-approximately 6 hours difficult to
+Yunque: approximately 6 hours

 El Yunque, and Los Picachos, plus